tylermong/magellan-tsp/README.md

 Alexis : Order Crossover.
 Partially Matched Crossover, Cycle Crosssover.
 Also added a 3-opt local search to optimize and show how much of a difference it makes in finding a better run.
 In addition to that he created the airport csv and airport class.

 Tasnim : Haversine Distance implementation that was used in each member's algorithm classes.
-Also did a generational evolutionary computation using permutation, elitism and Cycle Crossover, Partially Matched Crossover, and Cycle Crossover.
+Also did a generational evolutionary computation using permutation, elitism and Order Crossover, Partially Matched Crossover, and Cycle Crossover.

 Owen : Steepest and first hill climbing, including swap insertion and reversal mutations for both of them.